Southern US pine forest with a rising light arrow symbolizing Forest Investment Associates timberland growth and inflation hedging

 2. The "Active Management" Alpha

 Forest Investment Associates (FIA) does not just buy land and watch it rain.
 They practise intensive silviculture.
+This is the difference between passive ownership and active value creation.

 3. A Focus on the US South

-In an era of greenwashing, Forest Investment Associates (FIA) deals in hard data.
-Their 2024 Sustainability Report reveals that their forests store a staggering 142.5 million tonnes of CO2e.
 Even more impressively, they achieved limited assurance on their carbon sequestration data from a top-tier audit firm.
-This means when you report on the carbon impact of your portfolio, you are using audited, verified numbers—gold dust for institutional reporting requirements.
+This means when you report on the carbon impact of your portfolio to stakeholders in 2026, you are not using estimates; you are using audited, verified numbers—gold dust for institutional reporting requirements.

 Why the US South?
 (Industrial Wood Fiber Supply)